 Use the General Translation Information to help you understand how to translate the file

 Download the translations file.
 If you are adding a new language use the English “Localizable.strings” file I will send you and the “Root.strings” file in the English.lproj directory and the Settings.bundle/English.lproj directory from the zip file.
 If you are helping with an existing language then look for that languages directory in the zip file.
-Open and work on these files with “TextEdit” in OSX (or notepad in Windows, StartMenu->Run->notepad.exe or you can use Wordpad, do not use word).
+Open and work on these files with “TextEdit” in OSX or if you are on a windows PC use https://notepad-plus-plus.org/download/ (download notepad++ and install this text editor).
 DO NOT open this file with any RTF text editor like Word, OmniOutliner, or others.
 The file that you send me is the file that I am giving you which a UTF16 formatted plain text file, please do not reformat the file or send me a different type of file.
 You will be sending this file back to me with your modifications so you want to keep the file in the existing format that you received it with.
 When you open the file in the approved text editors you will see that this file has many lines in the form of:

 /* Add a return visit action button */ "Add a return visit" = "Add a return visit";